tumBAIS/RoutingBlocks/docs/source/getting_started.rst

                                                                     rb.operators.blink_selector_factory(
                                                                         blink_probability=0.1, randgen=randgen)))

-We start from the boilerplate code developed for the ILS and only add a few lines to create and configure the ALNS solver.
-This class is responsible for operator selection and weight adaption.
-It takes as arguments a random engine and a smoothing factor.
-The smoothing factor determines the weight of historic performance when selecting an operator.
+We begin with the boilerplate code established for the ILS and add just a few lines to create and configure the ALNS solver.
+This class is responsible for operator selection and weight adaptation.
+It takes a random engine and a smoothing factor as arguments.
+The smoothing factor determines the weight of historical performance when selecting an operator.
 Next, we create and register destroy and repair operators with the ALNS solver.
 RoutingBlocks provides a `set of standard operators <alns_operators>`_ out of the box.
-Here, we use RandomInsertion, BestInsertion, RandomRemoval, and WorstRemoval.
+In this case, we use RandomInsertion, BestInsertion, RandomRemoval, and WorstRemoval.
 We configure BestInsertion and WorstRemoval to select insertion/removal spots using a blink selection criterion.

-We can now utilize the ALNS solver to perturb the current solution in the main loop:
+We can now employ the ALNS solver to perturb the current solution within the main loop:

 .. code-block:: python

         # Generate a random starting solution
         best_solution = create_random_solution(evaluation, instance)
-        for i in range(number_of_iterations):
+        for i in range(1, number_of_iterations+1):
             current_solution = copy.copy(best_solution)
             # Perturb the current solution
             number_of_vertices_to_remove = int(random.uniform(min_vertex_removal_factor, max_vertex_removal_factor) * sum(